trel/irods_client_rest_cpp_beast/README.md

             // Defines options for the "Basic" authentication scheme.
             "basic": {
-                // The amount of time before a user's "Basic" authentication
+                // The amount of time before a user's authentication
                 // token expires.
                 "timeout_in_seconds": 3600
             },

             // Defines required OIDC related configuration.
             "openid_connect": {
+                // The amount of time before a user's authentication
+                // token expires.
+                "timeout_in_seconds": 3600,

                 // The url of the OIDC provider, with a path leading to
                 // where the .well-known configuration is.
                 // The protocol will determine the default port used if